Something (Chairlift album)

+In discussing the musical influences on the album, lead singer Caroline Polachek mentioned Strawberry Switchblade, Bill Nelson, Yellow Magic Orchestra, OMD and Art of Noise, along with black metal and Japanese classical music.

 Reception

 Something has been well received by music critics.
 In its first week, Something reached #184 on the Billboard 200 chart and #5 on the Top Heatseekers chart.

 The album was listed 9th on Stereogum's list of top 50 albums of 2012.